Thank you for participating in World Hunger Day! See you next year.

 The heart of this work is ensuring that mothers have access to information and nutritious foods for themselves and their babies.

-8 common practices to ensure that mothers and their child thrive.
+8 common practices to ensure that mothers and their children thrive.

 Providing education to women about the importance of proper nutrition, particularly during the first 1000 days of pregnancy and early motherhood, is essential.
 This includes understanding which foods are rich in essential nutrients and how to incorporate them into their diet.